inventree/inventree-docs/docs/start/update.md

 Ensure the InvenTree server is stopped.
 This will depend on the particulars of your database installation.

+!!! info "Stop Server"
+    The method by which the InvenTree server is stopped depends on your particular installation!

 ### Update Source Code

 Update the InvenTree source code to the latest version (or a particular commit if required).